franchsli/whatsapp_clone_django/README.md

 - Test if edit/delete contact and delete chat works in any case.
 - Re think the delete message modal (Delete for everyone or for me logic).
 - Re think if image input (status form) should be changed.
+- Re think if chat dropdown toggle button should be re added (see difference between march 30 last two commits in chats.html ONLY,  don't touch js )
 **IMPLEMENT**
 READ THE CHATGPT Django Channels Websocket chat for IMPORTANT improvement.
 Also don't forget to change the channel layer to redis.